luchavez-technologies/lazybox/README.md

-# Simple Devilbox for PHP and NodeJS Development
+# Simple Devilbox for Web Development

 This is just a fork of [Devilbox](https://github.com/cytopia/devilbox) so a huge thanks to the awesome team behind it! 🩷
 <br/>